 Frequently asked questions

-This page answers questions that Community Gateway Association (CGA) regularly gets asked about from tenants about their neighbourhood.
+This page answers questions that CGA regularly get asked from tenants about their neighbourhood.

 Someone has dumped rubbish on the corner of our street.
 How can we get it removed?